statamic/docs/content/collections/docs/forms.md

 Simple and effective spam prevention.

 The honeypot technique is simple.
-Add a field to your forms, that when filled in will cause the submission to fail.
+Add a field to your forms, that when filled in will cause the submission to fail, but appear successful.
+Nothing will be saved and no emails are sent.
 Hide this field a method of your choosing (ie. CSS), so your users won't see it but spam bots will just think it’s another field.

 For example: